 Authority bias is the tendency to blindly believe the methods, opinions, strategies and advice of an authoritative person without applying thought or considering facts.

 “This year we will double the marketing budget and the production,” says the CEO of the company.
-The employees of the entire company clench their fists, pump their chest and applaud.
+All the employees of the company clench their fists, pump their chests and applaud.
 Everyone works with a newfound vigor towards the goal.

 6 months later, the plan results in a disaster leading to losses of millions of dollars.
 Everyone wonders how did the CEO go wrong.

 Employees went through a flaw of the brain called the Authority Bias.
 In this article we will cover:

 - What is authority bias and why it occurs

 - How the Authority Bias Effects You